 One of many advantages of scCO2 technology is that the CO2 completely evaporates after a given process leaving the material free of residual solvents, compared to conventional organic solvents which require an additional process step to remove residual solvents.

 At the Danish Technological Institute we are using state of the art scCO2 equipment in our work.
 We develop new materials for different industries, e.g. for medical applications.
-Centre for Plastics Technology has been involved in the development of silicone/hydrogel composites for use in drug delivery devices, and scaffold structures for the regeneration of tissue.
+Centre for Plastics and Packaging Technology has been involved in the development of silicone/hydrogel composites for use in drug delivery devices, and scaffold structures for the regeneration of tissue.